Skip to Content

 Corned Beef and pastrami sandwich in a basket with a pickle and chips

 Notably, Saginaw’s also sells the shrimp cocktail made famous by DuPar’s at Golden Gate, which is now closed.
-Honestly, it isn’t cheap at $12, but if you’re up money from gambling, I’d suggest using your winnings to splurge.
+It isn’t cheap at $12, but my God is it good.

 Shrimp Cocktail - Circa Las Vegas